soushie13/Eklipse_Biodiversity_and_pandemics/README.md

 4. Synthesis to regroup the themes
 5. Consolidated into 12 policy recommendations and 12 research gaps

-⚠️ Note: The final thematic grouping and synthesis were conducted manually and are not automated in the R scripts.
-Eklipse_textmining.R is an illustrative example.
+⚠️ Note: The final thematic grouping and synthesis into 12 policy recommendations and 12 research gaps were conducted manually.